gameofapps/assignment-design-2/README.md

-# Game of Apps Intern Interview
+# Game of Apps Design Intern Interview

 Thank you for your application to Game of Apps for a summer job design internship!
 The following are instructions for the take-home questions that we want you to work through and answer as part of your interview and evaluation process.
 You have one week to complete the take-home questions.